Changing to Guardians: Indians close with 6-0 win at Texas

+ARLINGTON, Texas (AP)Now comes the changing to the Guardians for the Cleveland baseball team that played 107 seasons as the Indians.

-ARLINGTON, Texas (AP) — Aaron Civale allowed only three singles while pitching six scoreless innings, Yu Chang homered and the Cleveland Indians closed out their 107th and final season under that name with a 6-0 win over the 102-loss Texas Rangers on Sunday.
+Aaron Civale allowed only three singles while pitching six scoreless innings as the Indians played for the final time under that name, after nearly 17,000 games since 1915, winning 6-0 in a season finale on the road against the 102-loss Texas Rangers on Sunday.

+”There’s a lot of things being saved and treasured in this. … I hope the fans in the city embrace the Guardians as they come in in 2022,” acting manager DeMarlo Hale said. ”There’s going to be a lot of keepsakes.
+Players, I saw them collect balls, and lineup cards and things like that.
+It’s one for the memory bank, for sure.”

-The Indians (80-82), who will become the Guardians by next season, finished with their first losing season since 2012.
+Yu Chang homered for the Indians (80-82), who finished with their first losing season since 2012 before taking the field as the Guardians next season.
 That ended a streak of eight consecutive winning seasons, matching the longest in the history of the franchise that was one of the American League’s charter teams in 1901 and became the Indians in 1915.

-Four relievers, including right-hander Bryan Shaw, followed Civale (12-5) to close out Cleveland’s ninth shutout this season.
-Shaw retired the only batter he faced in his 81st game — appearing in exactly half the games this season — and extended his franchise record to 459 career relief appearances.
+Four relievers, including right-hander Bryan Shaw in his 81st appearance to get into exactly half the games this season, followed Civale (12-5) to close out Cleveland’s ninth shutout.
+Shaw extended his franchise record to 459 career relief appearances.

+”It’s an honor, for sure,” Civale said. ”What we’ve always done, is always represented the city of Cleveland itself.
+So that’s something we’ll continue to do.”

+Cleveland’s new name was selected from over 1,000 entries submitted during the renaming process.
+The new Guardians logo and uniforms were unveiled to mixed reviews in July.

 The Rangers were shut out for the 15th time and finished with their most losses since 105 in 1973, the franchise’s second season in Texas after moving from Washington.
 It was their fifth consecutive losing season.